Chadbowen248/100-days-of-code/log.md

 **Thoughts:** The rest of this should be a cake walk Going to look into handle bars for templating.

 **Link to work:** www.github.com/chadbowen248

+ Day 21: January 24 2017

+**Today's Progress** In a hurry can't talk.
+Made progress.
+Spent so long with react and abstraction I forgot how to loop through ul with vanillia js.

+**Thoughts:** The rest of this should be a cake walk Going to look into handle bars for templating.

+**Link to work:** www.github.com/chadbowen248